 The Heartwood Professional Course is a 3-year, in-depth, online education in Herbal Medicine.
-It involves 2,400 study hours, including over 400 hours of bespoke video presentations, and uses a contemporary, clinically oriented, inquiry-based approach to learning.
+It involves 3,600 study hours and uses a contemporary, clinically oriented, inquiry-based approach to learning.
 Designed and taught by internationally renowned practitioners, its flexible study model suits varying schedules and lifestyles and, like other Heartwood courses, works on all mobile platforms as well as desktop computers.
 Students wishing to practice professionally are required to complete an additional 500-hour Clinical Training Scheme during Years 2 and 3 of their studies.

 The Heartwood postgraduate Continuing Professional Development series is designed on the principle that the strength of any profession comes from the depth and currency of its knowledge.
 Presented by acknowledged subject specialists, the online lectures are underpinned by downloadable text files, slide presentations and mindmaps to help make the learning process as efficient as possible.
 The presentations are offered free to qualified medical herbalists, and at low cost to practitioners of other alternative and complementary medical disciplines.

 An introduction to the Heartwood project from Paul Hambly, Chair of the National Institute of Medical Herbalists Education Fund.

 The Heartwood YouTube Channel